prose/gatekeeper/README.md

 This is a real bummer.
 So we built Gatekeeper, which is the missing piece you need in order to make it work.

-Gatekeeper works well with [Github.js](http://github.com/michael/github), which helps you accessing the [Github API](http://developer.github.com/v3/) from the browser.
+Gatekeeper works well with [Github.js](http://github.com/michael/github), which helps you access the [Github API](http://developer.github.com/v3/) from the browser.
+Gatekeeper is free to use under the [MIT license](https://github.com/prose/gatekeeper/blob/master/LICENSE).

 ## API